MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 # Manual option for PSP/PS1

 Extract PSP/PS1
-You should look for the PSP games in PGAME / ID and extract the game in a folder Psvita / EXTRAIR
+The program will look for the PSP games in PGAME / ID and extract the game in a folder Psvita / EXTRAIR

 Recreate PSP / PS1
-Should seek PSP games extracted in Ps vita / EXTRAIR, and recreate in PGAME / ID
+The program will look PSP games extracted in Ps vita / EXTRAIR, and recreate in PGAME / ID

 # Backup Options

 Extract Backup
-You should look for your backups in Psvita / SYSTEM / ID and extract in PSvita EXTRAIRBackup
+The program will look for your backups in Psvita / SYSTEM / ID and extract in PSvita EXTRAIRBackup

 Recreat Backup
-You should get your backups in EXTRAIRBackup and recreate in PSvita Ps vita / SYSTEM / ID
+The program will look your backups in EXTRAIRBackup and recreate in PSvita Ps vita / SYSTEM / ID

 # Manual option for APP / Games - PSVITA

 Extract APP / Games
-You should look for the APP / Games in APP / ID and extract the game in a folder Psvita / EXTRAIRAppGame
+The program will look for the APP / Games in APP / ID and extract the game in a folder Psvita / EXTRAIRAppGame

 Recreat APP / Games
-You should get your APP / Games in EXTRAIRAppGame and recreate in PSvita Ps vita / APP / ID
+The program will look for the APP / Games in EXTRAIRAppGame and recreate in PSvita Ps vita / APP / ID

 # Option for App´s